Rheumatoid Arthritis — Knee

 Non-Surgical (First-Line)

 Medical management is the cornerstone of RA treatment.
-Methotrexate remains the cornerstone DMARD, with biologic agents — including TNF-α inhibitors (etanercept, adalimumab), IL-6 inhibitors (tocilizumab), B-cell depletion (rituximab), and JAK inhibitors — having dramatically changed disease trajectories and reduced the need for surgery over the past two decades.
+Methotrexate remains the cornerstone DMARD.
+Biologic agents, including TNF-α inhibitors (etanercept, adalimumab), IL-6 inhibitors (tocilizumab), B-cell depletion (rituximab), and JAK inhibitors, have dramatically changed disease trajectories and reduced the need for surgery over the past two decades.
 Intra-articular corticosteroid injections provide temporary relief of synovitis and pain flares.
 Physical therapy maintains range of motion and muscle strength despite inflammation.

 Total Knee Replacement

-Complete resurfacing of the knee joint — femur, tibia, and patella — with metal and polyethylene implants to eliminate arthritis pain and restore mechanical alignment.
-Performed at a hospital facility with full inpatient support services.
+Complete resurfacing of the knee joint (femur, tibia, and patella) with metal and polyethylene implants to eliminate arthritis pain and restore mechanical alignment.
+Performed in a hospital or surgical facility with full perioperative support.

 Do I need to stop my RA medications before surgery?